A suburban youth must save the videogame world from a tyrannical but eccentric evil sorcerer.

 The world’s only sequel to Press Start, this videogame parody features fan favorite characters from the Press Start Adventures animated web series including the sardonic vampire lord Vlad and sinister slap-fighting succubus Morgan Le Slay.
 Web personalities uncluding Noah Antwiler and Stuart Ashen also join the cast.

 It’s 1986.
-You’ve just rented a videotape sporting a mindblowing cover featuring ninjas riding motorcycles and shooting crossbows while dodging exploding helicopters.
+You’ve just rented a videotape.
+It sports a mind-blowing cover featuring ninjas riding motorcycles and shooting crossbows while dodging exploding helicopters.
 But you’re in for a surprise.
-The movie appears to be little more than a cheap Korean gangster film — with a few disconnected scenes of white dudes in gold lamé ninja suits and headbands that say “NINJA.”
-The action is silly, the movie makes no sense, and the ninjas communicate via toy robots and children’s Garfield phones.
+It’s just a cheap Korean gangster film — with a few disconnected scenes of white dudes in gold lamé ninja suits and headbands that say “NINJA.”
+The action is silly, the movie makes no sense, and the ninjas send threats via toy robots and Garfield phones.

 30 years later, here’s your explanation.
 Pop these mp3s into your cassette deck and learn some Ultimate Ninja Secrets!